 In 2015, in a separate but related research endeavor, the San Juan Red Ware Sourcing and Exchange Project, was launched for the purpose of identifying production-villages for this pottery type.
 San Juan Red ware can be found at nearly every habitation site in Southwestern Colorado and Southeast Utah that was occupied during the production period that lasted from about A.D.
 750 to 1050.
 It turned out to be an immense endeavor that required thousands of hours of work by four professional archaeologists with different areas of expertise.
 In the process of gathering samples and settlement data for this project, we updated the State of Utah site database files for 48 village-sized population centers in Southeast Utah.
 Most required a full-blown reassessment, comprehensive pottery tallies, and new maps.
 The information generated from this work has allowed us to systematically compare these villages with contemporaneous large sites in Southwestern Colorado.
 Some had long occupations and large populations and several of these communities went on to become recipients of a great house beginning at about A.D.
 1050-1075.
 Information that was generated from this work has proved to be very useful to the Great House Formation Project.

 Interesting patterns have emerged that strongly suggest outlier great house communities often formed where opportunities for enhanced agricultural production existed.
-A few appear to have formed where other types of resources could be exploited and a few others were sited for ritual reasons that may be associated with important linear alignments.
+A few were built where other types of resources could be exploited and some were sited for ritual reasons that may be associated with important linear alignments.
 Agricultural intensification was a labor intensive exploit that required people to accomplish and most great houses were built inside communities where labor would have been accessible.

 Great houses in southeast Utah

 general follow the agricultural

 did not have the typical attendant